-The college admission process left many of you feeling like an unlucky contestant on The Bachelor--courted by what seemed like the perfect match, only to be sent home alone, bawling in the back seat of a limo.
+The college admission process may leave some students feeling like an unlucky contestant on The Bachelor—courted by what seemed like the perfect match (your dream school), only to be sent home alone, bawling in the back seat of a limo.

+College rejection letters are the last thing anyone wants to see in their mailbox.
 Like those jilted contestants, you might be asking yourself, “What happened?” or worse, “What did I do wrong?”
-Even though tuition deposits were due May 1, you are still pining over your lost love.
-Your parents proudly wear college sweatshirts and slap stickers on the family car, but it just makes you cringe.
+Even though tuition deposits were due May 1, you’re still pining over what you feel like you’ve lost.
+Parents are proudly wearing college sweatshirts and slapping stickers on family cars, but it just makes you cringe.
 So how can you move on and get excited about college again?
-As a former rejected student myself, here is my advice.
+As a former rejected student myself, here’s my advice.

 First, see the process for what it is.
 The sausage grinder we call college admission is not a meritocracy.
 In fact, as with sausage, you might not want to see what goes into an acceptance or rejection decision.
 Colleges have agendas they must serve before an application is even opened: spots reserved for athletes, wealthy donors, legacies, and underserved geographic/racial/ethnic groups.
 The factors determining whether you receive a thick or thin envelope are often beyond your control and unrelated to your qualifications.
 To adapt a favorite line of The Bachelor, “It’s them, not you.”